Skip to main content

 Step 8.
 To add additional fields to your form, click into a form field on the main screen to access the 'Fields' tab on the right sidebar.

-Next, click on the + Add button and add any of the default fields—like First name and Last name—or choose the Custom field option.
+Next, click on the + Add field button and add any of the default fields—like First name and Last name—or choose the Custom field option.

 To learn more about how to use Custom fields, read our article on Can I add a custom field to a form?